TechnoZombie/CurrencyConverter/README.md

 - currencyConverter.js: The JavaScript file handling user input, API calls, and data processing.
 - currencyOptions.js: The JavaScript file for dynamically loading currency options.
 - cryptoExchangeCall.js: A JavaScript file that handles logic for the crypto API calls.
+- countryFlags.js: JavaScript file that holds all the logic for flag selection as well as mapping from currency code to country code.

 **Technologies Used**
 - JavaScript